MarcelvanderPoel/ud120-projects/final_project/README.md

 ## Tuning an algorithm

 Parameter tuning in machine learning is the process of optimizing parameter settings for a learning algorithm.
-Tuning your algorithm allows you to get the best possible results.
+Tuning your algorithm allows you to get the best possible results and can help avoid overfitting.

 I used GridSearchCV with the following parameters to tune DecisionTreeClassifier:
 {'criterion': ('gini', 'entropy') , 'splitter':('best', 'random'), 'min_samples_split': [2,3,4,5,6,7,8,9,10,11,12,13,14,15],